How to Apply

 Get in Touch for Application Guidance

-For more information about applying to the University of Northampton as an International student, please contact one of our Regional Offices or Recognised Representatives to be sure of the most efficient and rapid assistance.
+For more information about applying to the University of Northampton as an International student, please contact one of our Principal or Recognised Representatives to be sure of the most efficient and rapid assistance.
 Alternatively you can email the International Office or call us on +44(0)1604 892546 or +44(0)1604 892134.
 We also have our own internationally focused social media pages.
 Make sure you are following us on Facebook, Twitter and Instagram.

 Do you accept my qualifications?